Cisco-Talos/Mussels/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## To-do

-The following are issues or features on the to-do list to implement or repair.

-- Add documentation about how to create new recipes and tool definitions.
-- Start documentation about cookbooks and how to get new cookbooks added to the index.

-- Add ability to build recipes from:
-  - git clones
-  - local directories

-- Add a yes/no Ready-check prompt prior to a build, with information about the build similar to the `--dry-run` option.
-  - Feature must include a `-y`/`--yes` override for non-interactive builds.

-- Add build `--package` option that copies the items located in directories such as "lib", "bin", "license" files for each of its dependencies to a specified directory, collocating all libraries and binaries in one directory.
-  - Recipes should define a list of files in dictionary variable named `distribute` so the `--package` option knows what files to collect.
-    - Two ways of defining the distributables are needed.
-      - "library" if the recipe is being used as a dependency.
-      - "application" if the recipe is the primary build target.
-    - This feature must support globbing, so you can specify a directory or all files within the directory.

-- Add ability to specify "Debug" or "Release" builds
-  - Debug builds should also include copying .pdb files to the out/install directory (Windows)

-- Add ability to specify Platform Toolset (i.e. v141 / 14.1) in recipe build script & as a version requirement.
-  - It may make more sense to create the platform toolset as a tool which adds a build script variable.
-    - Should tools have the ability to add new build script variables?

-- Add capability for recipes to have "static" dependencies.
-  - Static dependencies would be built in addition to normal (shared) dependencies, meaning that two recipes in a dependency chain could depend on different versions and from different cookbooks of the same library without conflicting.
-  - For compiled and linked software, any recipe which uses a static dependency must use a recipe that builds a static library and it must statically link the the static library.
-  - Recipes could be able to provide "incompatible_with" lists to indicate other libraries that will cause a conflict, unless the recipe is static.
-Example incompatibility: libjson-c must not be included with libjson-gnu or jansson, unless all but one (or all) are static.
-This feature would help people avoid symbol collisions that will cause crashes during runtime.

-- Improve test coverage.